archernar/vim-session/README.md

 let s:MAXBUFFERS=32

-"
 " ------------------------------------------
 " s:WindowExists(...)
 " a:1 is the window number
 " ------------------------------------------
 function! s:WindowExists(...)
-    let nRet = 0
+    let l:nRet = 0
     for l:l in range(1, winnr('$'))
         if (a:1 == l:l)
-            let nRet = 1
+            let l:nRet = 1
         endif
     endfor
-    return nRet
+    return l:nRet
 endfunction
 " ------------------------------------------
 " s:BufferVisible(...)
 " a:1 is the buffer number
 " ------------------------------------------
 function! s:BufferVisible(...)
-    " a:1 is the buffer number
     let l:ret = 0
     for l:l in range(1, winnr('$'))
         if (a:1 == winbufnr(l:l))